DanielLuchian2909/TwoAxisMotorControlProject/README.md

 # TwoAxisMotorControlProject

 This repository is forked from the UWaterloo MTE325 lab repo and developed by Daniel Luchian, Jarryd Ross, and Robson Lamond.
-It contains the firmware for a two axis motor control system, developed for a lab/course project for [MTE325-Microprocessor Systems and Interfacing](https://uwflow.com/course/mte325).
+It contains the firmware for a two-axis motor control system, developed for a lab/course project for [MTE325-Microprocessor Systems and Interfacing](https://uwflow.com/course/mte325).

 ## Table of Contents